bespoyasov/refactor-like-a-superhero/manuscript-en/08-abstraction.md

 It's pretty compact, only 13 lines, but we can count three tasks in it:

-- Form serialization;
+- Data preparation;
 - Data validation;
 - Network requests.

 We can also count them by changing the conditions of a task and see _which code will change because of it_.
-For example, if we add a checkbox to the form, the serialization code will change:
+For example, if we add a checkbox to the form, the data preparation code will change:

 ```js
 async function submitLoginForm(event) {